State yanks liquor license from delinquent restaurant Farina

 State officials seized the liquor license of Farina Focaccia & Cucina Italiana on 18th and Dearborn streets and sold it at auction to cover nearly $275,000 in back taxes and penalties owed by the restaurant, according to a Board of Equalization notice.

 The license went on sale July 11 with a minimum bid of $225,000.
-A spokesperson for the Board of Equalization indicated the license had been sold, but did not disclose who bought it.
+A spokesperson for the California Department of Tax and Fee Administration indicated the license had been sold, but did not disclose who bought it.
 According to a Department of Alcoholic Beverage Control spokesperson, the agency must do a background review of the buyer before they may operate.

 For recent weeks, the restaurant at 3560 18th Street has been closed.
 One reader reported it had been closed since May 24.
 On June 9, a notice appeared on the restaurant’s door from the landlord, the Edward Plant Company.
 The notice said Farina had not paid its rent of roughly $11,100 for the month of June.
 Later that month, another notice appeared, ordering the restaurant to submit more than $5,000 in unpaid water and garbage bills or face the consequences.
 On recent afternoons, the restaurant has continued to appear closed, though its fixtures remain in place.